GG Peney, London 2014

 Skams Twice, Forest Hill, London 2014

 Kashmere and Jehst + Dolph Lundgren

 ..with old brown + pyro

-lith is an infectious process, the bromide paper is over-exposed under the white light.
+lith is an infectious process, the bromide paper is over-exposed under the white light so the invisible image on the paper is a essentially a black block.
 The shadows are governed by agitation in the developer.. as the paper is agitated the blacks begin to 'come through', but as they do the process speeds up and the blacks begin to show and solidify at a faster and faster rate in relation to the gradation of the various mid-tones.
-This is the 'infectious process'...

 - Distilled Water 750 ml